deepakajaylinux/testpage/docs/source/lighthttpd.rst

 Synopsis
 ----------

-xLighttpd  is an open-source web server optimized for speed-critical environments while remaining standards-compliant, secure and flexible.
+ Lighttpd  is a  web server optimized for speed-critical environments while remaining standards-compliant, secure and flexible.
 It is an alternative web server for apache.

 Lighttpd  supports the FastCGI, SCGI and CGI interfaces to external programs, Auth, Output-Compression, URL-Rewriting, permitting web applications written in any programming language to be used with the server.
 Lighttpd are the best known asynchronous servers.
 The main advantage of the asynchronous approach is scalability.

 This module aims to install the latest version of Lighttpd server and its dependencies.